grafana/agent/docs/rfcs/0007-flow-modules.md

 ## Limitations

 * Duplicate modules cannot be nested, this may or may not be enforced by the system
 * Singleton components are not supported at this time.
-Example node_exporter.
+Example [node_exporter](https://grafana.com/docs/agent/latest/flow/reference/components/prometheus.integration.node_exporter/).
 * Modules will not prevent competing resources, such as starting a server on the same port
-* Component-like objects will not be supported.
-Example direct access to logging level
+* [Configuration blocks](https://grafana.com/docs/agent/latest/flow/reference/config-blocks/#configuration-blocks) will not be supported.
 * Arguments and exports within a module must be unique

 ## Proposal